clar-test/clar/README.md

 In Catalan, "clar" means clear, easy to perceive.
 Using clar will make it easy to test and make clear the quality of your code.

-(_Historical note_:
+> _Historical note_
+>

-Originally the clar project was named "clay" because the word "test" has its roots in the latin word *"testum"*, meaning "earthen pot", and *"testa"*, meaning "piece of burned clay"?
+> Originally the clar project was named "clay" because the word "test" has its
+> roots in the latin word *"testum"*, meaning "earthen pot", and *"testa"*,
+> meaning "piece of burned clay"?
+>

-This is because historically, testing implied melting metal in a pot to check its quality.
-Clay is what tests are made of.)
+> This is because historically, testing implied melting metal in a pot to
+> check its quality.
+Clay is what tests are made of.

-## Usage Overview
+## Quick Usage Overview

 Clar is a minimal C unit testing framework.
 It's been written to replace the old framework in [libgit2][libgit2], but it's both very versatile and